Mr-Un1k0d3r/Windows-SignedBinary/README.md

 0f3c4ff28f354aede202d54e9d1c5529a3bf87d8 *cmd.exe
 ```

+# cmd.exe

-I have not finished testing all of the samples but so far I've found that the following bytes can be modified `330, 331, 408 - 412` for cmd.exe.
+The following bytes can be modified without breaking the signature:
+`330, 331, 408 - 412`

 # regsvr32.exe

-The following offset can be modified without breaking the signature:
+The following bytes can be modified without breaking the signature:

-320 - 323, 400 - 407
+`320 - 323, 400 - 407`